shredinjohn/Registration-form-using-javafx-with-database-updates/README.md

 ## Short Walkthrough

 - Install IntelliJ IDEA setup and leave everything at defaults
+- Download and Extract REG.zip
-- Download and Paste the code into an desired folder and open the project from IntelliJ
+- Paste the code into an desired folder and open the project from IntelliJ
 - Install xampp with mysql.Keep the user as "root" and password as empty.
 - Install MySQL console to manage and view the updates thats take place on database.